splace/hashmatching/executables/README.md

 ```
 Notes:

-Checking the result hash, above, wont work if any other files but the exe's and the nonce are in the working folder.(this file 'README.md' will need to not be in the working folder.)
+Checking the result hash with above command wont work if any other files but the exe's and the nonce are in the folder.('README.md' will need removing.)

-The check is so complex to be able to parse the output from 'sum512sum', which isn't able to pipe just the result.
+The check is so complex in order to parse the output from 'sum512sum', which isn't capable of piping just the result.